Nellie Melba: Early years

-Melba was born in Richmond, Victoria, the eldest of seven children of the builder David Mitchell and his wife Isabella Ann née Dow.
-Mitchell, a Scot, had emigrated to Australia in 1852, becoming a successful builder.
+Melba was born in Richmond, Victoria, the eldest of seven children of the builder David Mitchell and his wife Isabella Ann née Dow (1833–1881).
+Mitchell emigrated from Forfarshire, Scotland, to Australia in 1852, married Isabella in 1856 and became a successful builder.
 Melba was taught to play the piano and first sang in public around age six.
 She was educated at a local boarding school and then at the Presbyterian Ladies' College.
 She studied singing with Mary Ellen Christian (a former pupil of Manuel García) and Pietro Cecchi, an Italian tenor, who was a respected teacher in Melbourne.
 In her teens, Melba continued to perform in amateur concerts in and around Melbourne, and she played the organ at church.
 Her father encouraged her in her musical studies, but he strongly disapproved of her taking up singing as a career.
 Melba's mother died suddenly in 1881 at Richmond.

 Melba's father moved the family to Mackay, Queensland, where he built a new sugar mill.
 Melba soon became popular in Mackay society for her singing and piano-playing.
 On 22 December 1882 in Brisbane, she married Charles Nesbitt Frederick Armstrong (1858–1948), the youngest son of Sir Andrew Armstrong.
 They had one child, a son, George, born on 16 October 1883.
 The marriage was not a success; Charles reportedly beat his wife more than once.
 The couple separated after just over a year, and Melba returned to Melbourne determined to pursue a singing career, debuting professionally in concerts in 1884.
 She was often accompanied in concert, and some of her concerts were organised, at times throughout her career by the flautist John Lemmone, who became a "lifelong friend and counsellor".
 On the strength of local success, she travelled to London in search of an opportunity.
 Her debut at the Princes' Hall in 1886 made little impression, and she sought work unsuccessfully from Sir Arthur Sullivan, Carl Rosa and Augustus Harris.
-She then went to Paris to study with the leading teacher Mathilde Marchesi, who instantly recognised the young singer's potential: she exclaimed, "J'ai enfin une étoile! ("I have a star at last!").
+She then went to Paris to study with the leading teacher Mathilde Marchesi, who instantly recognised the young singer's potential: she exclaimed, "J'ai enfin une étoile!" ("I have a star at last!").
 Melba made such rapid progress that she was allowed to sing the "Mad Scene" from Ambroise Thomas's Hamlet at a matinée musicale in Marchesi's house in December the same year, in the presence of the composer.